Contact & Find Us

 Alison has a strong sense of civic responsibility and has undertaken various voluntary roles on VCS management committees.
 She is currently a trustee at Gloucestershire Community Foundation, and an equality rep, and life long learning rep with Unison (Local Government Branch - Gloucestershire)

 Outside of work she likes listening to music, studying, and running; and is a 'Leader in Running Fitness', she is a member of Stroud District Athletics Club.
-2018 will be an active year, including an ultra run (38 miles) in the Lake District, four marathon in four days challenge in Ireland in August, plus a few more marathons before year end in order to reach marathon number 50.
+2018 will be another active year, including an ultra run (38 miles) in the Lake District, four marathons in four days challenge in Ireland in August, plus a few more trail marathons before year end in order to reach marathon number 50.

 Shirley has worked for GAPTC since 2013 and is a part time administrator for the organisation, working ten hours per week.
+She holds the ILCA qualification (Introduction to Local Council Administration).
 Prior to this she worked in local government (elections) so already had a working relationship with GAPTC before starting her employment.

 In her spare time she loves to garden, lounging at home, and spend quality time with the family (especially her grand-daughter).